etan-status/purified-web3/rpc.md

 # General

-The Fusaka-Light devnet builds on top of Prague/Electra.
+The purified web3 devnet builds on top of Prague/Electra.
 All features are enabled with `ELECTRA_FORK_EPOCH` / at the prague timestamp.
 This is the scope of initial devnet:

 # [EIP-7495: SSZ StableContainer](https://eips.ethereum.org/EIPS/eip-7495)

-This is a new SSZ type of which Merkleization must be supported to verify proofs on Fusaka-Light.
+This is a new SSZ type of which Merkleization must be supported to verify proofs on purified web3.

 - **Merkleization limits**: Instead of determining tree size based on number of fields, the design space limit is indicated explicitly in the type definition, e.g., `StableContainer[16]` always is hashed as if there were 16 leaves, even if there are only 4 fields.
 - **Merkleization mix-in**: In `StableContainer` all fields are optional.
 There is an additional mix-in for a `Bitvector[N]` that indicates which of the fields are actually in use.